-Figure 1 provides a visual representation of the distribution of adherence scores across the different scenarios.
+Figure 1 provides a visual representation of the distribution of adherence scores across the different model specifications.
 These scores represent how closely each model’s responses align with the ideals of ordoliberalism 2.0, as formulated in our system prompts, on a scale from 0 to 1.
-For statistical analysis, we also performed pairwise t-tests between the different scenarios to determine whether the ordoliberal prompts had a statistically significant effect on adherence scores.
+For statistical analysis, we also performed pairwise t-tests between the different model specifications to determine whether the ordoliberal prompts had a statistically significant effect on adherence scores.
 Overall, the findings support our hypothesis.
 The Llama2 model, which includes built-in content moderation and alignment mechanisms, showed high adherence to ordoliberal guidelines even without OSP.
 The average adherence score without OSP was 0.8855; with OSP, it increased slightly to 0.8968.
 The pairwise t-test comparing these two conditions yielded a t-statistic of -1.606 with a p-value of 0.110, indicating that the difference is not statistically significant.
 This suggests that the built-in security layers in Llama2 are the primary drivers of its ethical compliance and that the addition of OSP does not significantly alter its behavior.
 In contrast, the llama2-uncensored (llama2-U) model, which lacks internal moderation mechanisms, showed a lower baseline compliance score without OSP, averaging 0.7793.
 With OSP, the mean adherence score increased significantly to 0.8352.
-The pairwise t-test between the llama2-U No_OSP and llama2-U With_OSP conditions yielded a t-statistic of -5.293 and a p-value of 0.000, indicating a statistically significant Improvement In adherence scores when the OSP was applied.
+The pairwise t-test between the llama2-U No_OSP and llama2-U With_OSP conditions yielded a t-statistic of -5.293 and a p-value of 0.000, indicating a statistically significant improvement in adherence scores when the OSP was applied.
 In other words, the OSP effectively enhances the ethical behavior of the uncensored model by providing explicit guidance in line with our ordoliberal principles.
 Taken together, using OSPs had a negligible effect on Llama2 but a significant positive effect on llama2-U. This finding is consistent with our hypothesis that OSPs would have a limited impact on models with existing moderation mechanisms but a significant effect on models without such features.
 The increase in the adherence score for llama2-U following the application of OSPs demonstrates that system prompts can be an effective tool for guiding AI behavior, especially in the absence of built-in safety layers.

 Overall, this experiment highlights the potential of system prompts as a practical and immediate solution for improving the ethical behavior of LLMs, particularly those that are uncensored or lack comprehensive adaptation strategies.
 While system prompts are not a substitute for robust pre-training alignment techniques, they provide a flexible and transparent method for embedding ethical considerations into AI systems.
 A combination of approaches, including both internal alignment processes and external guidance through system prompts, may be necessary to achieve optimal ethical behavior in AI systems.
 Some limitations of our experiment must be mentioned.
 The sample size of five ethical dilemma questions is relatively small, and expanding the range of questions could provide a more comprehensive assessment of the models’ behavior.
 In addition, although the automated evaluation by another AI model (Llama 3.1) ensured efficiency and consistency, it may introduce biases inherent in the evaluator model.
-Overall, our experiment supports system prompts as an easily accessible and adaptable tool in the broader effort to align AI systems with certain societal norms, especially as more robust alignment methods continue to be developed.
+Still, our experiment supports system prompts as an easily accessible and adaptable tool in the broader effort to align AI systems with certain societal norms, especially as more robust alignment methods continue to be developed.
 This approach is not only in line with ordoliberal ideals but, if made legally binding, e.g., through guidelines related to the implementation of the E.U.’s AI Act, could ensure that LLMs in the E.U. develop responsibly and in line with ethical considerations.